AlejandroPerezB2B/MOB/README.md

 * Starstim 32 device.
 * A PC equipped with WiFi and running Windows OS (*Windows 11 Pro*).

-*MatNIC/Matlab and the NIC2 software are running on the same computer.*
+**MatNIC/Matlab and the NIC2 software are running on the same computer.**

 Transmission Control Protocol (TCP) will be employed for streaming data.
-However, in the event that Lab Streaming Layer (LSL) is utilized, please note that the LSL library for Matlab is included in the 'liblsl-Matlab' folder within this repository.
+However, if Lab Streaming Layer (LSL) is utilized, please note that the LSL library for Matlab is included in the 'liblsl-Matlab' folder within this repository.
 It should be downloaded and added to the path.

-## Step 1 Install Matlab.
+## Step 1: Install Matlab.

 Then
   * Download and add to the path the 'MatNIC2_v4.10_quoted version' folder.